SSX: SSX on Tour

 SSX on Tour is the fourth title in the SSX series of video games for the GameCube, PlayStation 2, PSP, and Xbox.
 It was released on October 13, 2005, in North America.
 Unlike its predecessor, SSX on Tour has no online play as the main focus was improving the gameplay and maps.
 There are many new characters, new maps, new tricks and skiers.
 One main variation from other consoles is the GameCube version since it has Nintendo characters and a special track.

 SSX on Tours main gameplay mode The Tour allows the player to create a character and select one of a number of challenges available at any one point in time.
 Progressing through challenges, including medal events, earns the player both cash and hype; earning hype advances the player from amateur to pro level and unlocks harder challenges.
 SSX on Tour is a departure from the previous incarnations of the series in several ways.
 Courses are no longer closed; the player will frequently encounter other skiers and snowboarders when freeriding or doing minor challenges.
-Additionally, statistics are no longer tied to the character, and the character's board or skis are the sole determining factor in the character's abilities.
+Additionally, the presentation of SSX On Tour significantly different from the previous games as well, taking on a sketchy, punk rock aesthetic.
 For the GameCube version, Mario, Luigi, and Peach from Nintendo are included.

+SSX Blur

-SSX BlurSSX Blur launched February 27, 2007, on the Wii.
+SSX Blur launched February 27, 2007, on the Wii.
 It makes full use of the motion controls for turning and tricks.
 Uber tricks are performed by drawing shapes on the screen, while flips/spins are performed by simply flicking the Wii remote in certain directions.

 Twelve playable characters are in the game (Mac, Elise, Kaori, Zoe, Moby, Psymon, Allegra, Griff, JP, Skye, and newcomers Felix and Maya), all of which can use either skis or snowboard.
 Only four characters are available at the start of the game (Mac, Elise, Kaori, and Moby), and players unlock additional characters through completing tasks.
 In common with SSX 3, the game takes place on one mountain with three peaks, and it is possible to travel non-stop from the top of the highest peak to the bottom of the lowest.
 All the race tracks are taken from previous games (SSX 3 and SSX on Tour), put together onto a new mountain.
 SSX Blur offers fewer customization options for the characters than previous SSX games, and characters do not talk in the game.